cpjfb/MCN2017/README.md

 ## Lightning talks and expression of interest to participate in this hackathon

 - Seema Rao @artlust : on setting goals when working with data
-- Christophe Buffet @cpjfb : java-based text-mining
+- Christophe Buffet @cpjfb : on using Java for text-mining
 - Jeff Steward @jeffssteward : on Harvard Art Museums’ [Suns Explorer](https://www.bostonglobe.com/lifestyle/2017/04/13/when-big-data-meets-art-appreciation/HqeuVGv9qdm2PGJAeYAuZK/story.html) ?
+- Chad Weinard @caw_ : on releasing The Williams College Museum of Art collection data [New Dimensions for Collections at WCMA](https://medium.com/@caw_/new-dimensions-for-collections-at-wcma-72d4c627fef8) ?

 ## People to involve